sqlxpert/lights-off-aws/README.md

 |3|Date and time|`20171231T1400Z`|Groups children created at the same time.
 The minute is always a multiple of 10.
 The time zone is always UTC (Z).|
 |4|Random suffix|`g3a8a`|Guarantees unique names.
 5 characters are chosen from a small set of unambiguous letters and numbers.|

-* The parent name or identifiere may contain additional, internal hyphens.
+* The parent name or identifier may contain additional, internal hyphens.
 * Characters forbidden by AWS are replaced with X.
 * For some resource types, the description is also set to the name, in case the Console shows only one or the other.